ARGOeu/argodoc/content/guides/sync.md

 	[JOB_BioMedCritical]
 	Dirname = BioMed_Critical
 	Profiles = ROC_CRITICAL
-	TopoName = VOFeed
+	TopoType = VOFeed
-	VOFeed = %(BioMed)s
+	TopoFeed = %(BioMed)s
 	TopoSelectGroupOfGroups = Type:(OPS_Tier, OPS_Site)

-This is an example of the job that is fetching topology from provided VO feed since `TopoName` attribute is set to `VOFeed`.
-Again, `Profiles` attribute is relevant to `poem-connector.py` which will write ROC\_CRITICAL profile in BioMed\_Critical job folder. `Topo*` attributes are relevant for `topology-vo-connector.py`.
+This is an example of the job that is fetching topology from provided VO feed since `TopoType` attribute is set to `VOFeed`.
+Again, `Profiles` attribute is mandatory and is relevant to `poem-connector.py` which will write ROC\_CRITICAL profile in BioMed\_Critical job folder. `Topo*` attributes are relevant for `topology-vo-connector.py`.
+Contrary to GOCDB topology jobs, `TopoFeed` attribute for jobs dealing with the VO topology is mandatory and must be specified.

-VO topology is also separated in two abstracts, group of groups and group of service endpoints, but there are no tags needed since VO itself handles what sites and service endpoints to take into account and defines the VO groups they belong to. `TopoSelectGroupOfGroups` is relevant for `topology-vo-connector.py` which will write VO groups that match the selected types into `TopologyGroupOfGroups` file.
+VO topology is also separated and written in two abstracts, group of groups and group of service endpoints, but there are no tags needed since VO itself handles what sites and service endpoints to take into account and defines the VO groups they belong to. `TopoSelectGroupOfGroups` directs `topology-vo-connector.py` to filter VO groups that match the selected types and write them into `TopologyGroupOfGroups` file.
+Endpoints are written in `TopologyGroupOfEndpoints` file.

 ### poem-connector.conf